V4Fire/Client/src/core/init/README.md

 # core/init

 This module provides an initializer for the application.
-All tasks from the module will be finished before the initialization of an MVVM library.
+All tasks from the module will be completed before the initialization of the application itself.
-You may add more tasks to do before initializing.
+You can add additional tasks before initialization.

+## Why is this module needed?

+When developing applications, it is often necessary to do some work before initializing the entire application.
+For example, get the AB experiment ID for a user (if any).
+This module solves this problem by allowing you to define tasks that will block application initialization until all required dependencies are resolved.

+## Usage

 **core/init/flags.js**